robertdebock/lr-robertdebock/README.md

 ## Dehaze
 For the people that bought the perpetual license of Adobe Lightroom (as opposed to the Creative Cloud version), you can now use the de-haze feature.
 There are templates for 0, 10, 25, 50, 75, 90 and 100%.
 Be sure to also use these templates on images that are not so hazy/misty.
 Works great for skies for example.
+*Lightroom 6.1 is required to make these templates work.*